-- 1.0 In each Department, a Standing Committee of three members plus an alternate shall constitute a Departmental Evaluation Committee. - 2.1 The Chair shall be a member of the Departmental Evaluation Committee ex officio.
-The other two members and the alternate shall be elected annually by the members of the Department. - 2.2 Normally the elected members shall be members of that Department; in the case of Departments having fewer than six full-time Faculty members or if unable to constitute a committee due to 3.0 3.1 below, one or more of the elected members may be from another Department. - 2.3 In the event that an individual to be evaluated teaches full-time in an Interdisciplinary Programme but whose appointment is elsewhere, the Evaluation Committee shall be the Coordinator of the Interdisciplinary Programme, who shall Chair the Evaluation Committee, and the Chair of the Department to which the individual is appointed.
-The remaining third member and the alternate will be - a) selected jointly by the Coordinator of the Interdisciplinary Programme and the Chair of the Department to which the individual is appointed; - b) selected from within the ranks of the group comprised of members within the Department of appointment and the members of the Interdisciplinary Programme Coordinating Committee.
+- 1.0 In each Department, a Standing Committee of three members plus an alternate shall constitute a Departmental Evaluation Committee. - 2.1 The Chair, or Director, School of Nursing, shall be a member of the Departmental Evaluation Committee ex officio.
+The other two members and the alternate shall be elected annually by the members of the Department.
+The Coordinator shall be a member of the Interdisciplinary Programme equivalent of a Departmental Evaluation Committee ex officio.
+The other two members and the alternate shall be members of the Interdisciplinary Programme or related disciplines selected annually by the Interdisciplinary Programme Coordinating Committee.

+Normally the elected members shall be members of that Department; in the case of Departments having fewer than six full-time Faculty members or if unable to constitute a committee due to 3.0-3.1 below, one or more of the elected members may be from another Department.
-In the event that it is the Coordinator being evaluated, an elected member from the Coordinating Committee shall be substituted and will serve as Chair of the Evaluation Committee.

-- 3.0 Other than in the case of the Departmental Chair, any member being considered by the Rank and Tenure committee may not serve on the Departmental Evaluation Committee for tenure and promotion cases in that year.
-When a Chair or any other member of the Standing Committee is to be evaluated by the Departmental Evaluation Committee, the Department shall elect an alternate member to the Committee to consider the applications of those individuals. - 3.1 Any member of the Departmental Evaluation Committee who has collaborated within the past five years with a member under consideration must disclose the nature of such collaboration to the committee.

-Where there is a conflict of interest, a member of the Departmental Evaluation Committee shall withdraw from that Committee and be replaced by the alternate.
+- 2.2 In the event that an individual to be evaluated teaches full-time in an Interdisciplinary Programme, the Coordinator of the Interdisciplinary Programme shall Chair the Evaluation Committee, and two other members from the Interdisciplinary Programme or related disciplines shall be appointed by the Interdisciplinary Programme Coordinating Committee. - In the event that it is the Coordinator being evaluated, an elected member from the Coordinating Committee shall be substituted and will serve as Chair of the Evaluation Committee. - 3.0 Other than in the case of the Departmental Chair or Director, School of Nursing, any member being considered by the Rank and Tenure committee may not serve on the Departmental Evaluation Committee for tenure and promotion cases in that year.
+When a Chair or any other member of the Standing Committee is to be evaluated by the Departmental Evaluation Committee, the Department shall elect an alternate member to the Committee to consider the applications of those individuals. - 3.1 Any member of the Departmental Evaluation Committee who has collaborated within the past five years with a member under consideration must disclose the nature of such collaboration to the committee. - Where there is a conflict of interest, a member of the Departmental Evaluation Committee shall withdraw from that Committee and be replaced by the alternate. - 4.1.1 The Chair or Director, School of Nursing shall normally act as Chair of the Departmental Evaluation Committee.

-- 4.1.1 The Chair shall normally act as Chair of the Departmental Evaluation Committee. - 4.2 When a Chair is to be evaluated by the Departmental Evaluation Committee, the members of the Committee [see 3, above] shall elect from among their own members a Chair for the consideration of this case. - 5.1 It is the responsibility of the Departmental Evaluation Committee to provide such periodic evaluations of a Faculty member as may be requested: - a) by that individual; - b) by the Rank and Tenure Committee to review an application for tenure or promotion; and, - c) by the Dean for required review [see 2.2.3.1:2] or renewal of a probationary contract.
+- 4.2 When a Chair or Director, School of Nursing is to be evaluated by the Departmental Evaluation Committee, the members of the Committee [see 3, above] shall elect from among their own members a Chair for the consideration of this case. - 5.1 It is the responsibility of the Departmental Evaluation Committee to provide such periodic evaluations of a Faculty member as may be requested: - a) by that individual; - b) by the Rank and Tenure Committee to review an application for tenure or promotion; and, - c) by the Dean for required review [see 2.2.3.1:2] or renewal of a probationary contract.